A Walking Safari Isn’t About the Animals

 We passed around the watering hole, traversed a gully, and hiked out into a field.
 The grass became taller and thicker, and sweat was pouring down my forehead and back.
 The grass made me even more nervous because I remembered how easy it was for the cheetah we saw the prior day hide in the grass.
 You could be just a few feet from it and it was undetectable in the grass.

-As we bushwhacked through shoulder high grass, I found myself worrying about the smallest of animals – tics.
+As we bushwhacked through shoulder high grass, I found myself worrying about the smallest of animals – ticks.
 With each step my mind skipped from tics to cheetahs to cape buffalo to rhinos.
-Except for the tics, you want to see the animals and you don’t at the same time.
+Except for the ticks, you want to see the animals and you don’t at the same time.
 It makes for a strange push/pull of your emotions.

-After sweating and walking through the high grass I was exhausted.
+After sweating and walking through the high grass, I was exhausted.
 Suddenly I saw Truman hold up his hand indicating for us to stop.
-We had been hiking on foot for 2 hours by now and I had kind of given up finding a rhino in a way.
+We had been hiking on foot for 2 hours by now, and I had kind of given up finding a rhino in a way.
 He motioned for us to get down low.
-We all crouched and Truman pointed in the distance.
+We all crouched, and Truman pointed in the distance.
 I followed Truman’s pointing finger and saw an animal move among the trees.
-A white rhino and a young calf were munching on grass just ahead of us.
-They were luckily about 200 feet away, but it was pretty incredible to watch the animals while feeling so vulnerable.
+A white rhino and a young calf were munching on the grass just ahead of us.
+They were, luckily, about 200 feet away, but it was pretty incredible to watch the animals while feeling so vulnerable.

 I tried to take a few pictures with my phone, but it was challenging; 200 feet is still a pretty big distance.
 The photographer in me wanted to get closer, and the tourist part of me was pretty happy being far back.

 The Walking Safari was a success, but even if we hadn’t found the rhino and baby, it still would have been a success.
-I think the real benefit of doing a walking safari isn’t really about seeing the animals from the ground, it’s about putting yourself in an environment with heightened senses and observing your own emotions.
-I developed a whole new understanding and appreciation for wild animals that day; more than I ever could have done simply viewing from a jeep.
+I think the real benefit of doing a walking safari isn’t really about seeing the animals from the ground; it’s about putting yourself in an environment with heightened senses and observing your own emotions.
+I developed a whole new understanding and appreciation for wild animals that day, more than I ever could have done simply by viewing from a jeep.

 How you can do a Walking Safari in South Africa